abdo-ahmed-it/flyer/README.md

 # app_creator 🛠️

-A powerful CLI package to speed up Flutter app development by automating repetitive tasks like creating features, pages, forms, and generating Dart model classes from JSON.
+A powerful CLI package to speed up Flutter app development by automating repetitive tasks like creating features, pages, forms, and generating Dart model classes from JSON and and reformatting code and more.
+Additionally, it initializes your Flutter project's infrastructure and installs essential packages.

 With `app_creator`, you can streamline your development process, reduce boilerplate code, and focus on building your app's core features.